Klemming (on Dardel)

 Use for files that do not belong to a specific project.
 This area is considered personal and PDC will not grant access to anyone if not requested by the owner.
 The size is limited to 25 GB and 100,000 files.
 The data will be available at least 6 months after the user’s last allocation ended.

 Used for most non-temporary files that are read and written by jobs running at PDC.
-Each project directory belongs to a SNIC storage allocation requested through SUPR, or to the default storage of a compute allocation.
+Each project directory belongs to a NAISS storage allocation requested through SUPR, or to the default storage of a compute allocation.
 The amount of data and number of files that can be stored is decided by the active allocation.
 Once the allocation ends, the project directory can be inherited by a subsequent allocation by the same PI.

 The PI has full access to all data in the project directory.
 If the file system permissions do not allow the PI to access requested data, PDC will change those permissions upon request from the PI.
 All members should be able to write to the project directory.
 It is up to each member, but under the responsibility of the PI, to create suitable subdirectories with the accurate permissions that are needed by the project.